marlt/rnaflow/README.md

 #### Description

-Latency related problems with `Nextflow` might occur when running on HPC systems, where `Nextflow` expects files to be available before they are fully written to the file system.
-In these cases `Nextflow` might get stuck or report missing output or input files to some processes:
+Latency-related problems with `Nextflow` might occur when running on HPC systems, where `Nextflow` expects files to be available before they are fully written to the file system.
+In these cases, `Nextflow` might get stuck or report missing output or input files to some processes:

 ```